1

 ——————————

-※ Bachmann, a treasure of 20th-century German literature, wrote only this long autobiographical novel, the first Chinese edition
+※ The gem of 20th-century German literature, Bachmann's only full-length autobiographical novel, making its Chinese debut.

-A star poet of the 47th Society, winner of the Büchner Prize and the Austrian State Prize, and nominated for the Nobel Prize in Literature;
+A star poet of Group 47, winner of the Georg Büchner Prize and the Austrian State Prize, nominated for the Nobel Prize in Literature;

-She initiated the tradition of female writing in Austria and is known as "the first pop idol of Austrian literature";
+Pioneered the tradition of women's writing in Austria, hailed as "the first popular icon of Austrian literature";

-In 1991, it was adapted into a play by Nobel Prize winner Jelinek, and the movie of the same name starred Isabelle Huppert.
+In 1991, Nobel laureate Jelinek adapted it into a screenplay, and the film of the same name starred Isabelle Huppert.

-The novel does not focus on the plot, but unfolds in a stream of consciousness format, telling the life of an Austrian female writer in the first person.
+The novel does not focus on plot, but unfolds through stream of consciousness, a first-person account of an Austrian woman writer's life.

-The stabbed princess, the devilish father, the intellectuals at the hypocritical banquet, the derelict postman on trial...
+A stabbed princess, a demonic father, intellectuals at a hypocritical banquet, a disgraced postman on trial…

-Bachmann uses a hurricane of words and absurd and distorted expressionism to lift the reader's senses into the air.
+Bachmann uses a hurricane of words and absurd, distorted expressionism to sweep the reader's senses away.

 In 1948, Bachmann and Paul Celan secretly fell in love in Vienna.

-The former was the daughter of a Nazi; the latter was a Jew who survived hard labor and whose parents died in a concentration camp.
+She was the daughter of a Nazi; he was Jewish, a survivor of forced labor, his parents having died in concentration camps.

-For the next twenty-two years, this ongoing relationship brought each other joy, poetry, and great pain.
+For the next twenty-two years, this enduring affair brought them joy, poetry, and immense suffering.

-After Celan's death, Bachmann published Malina and then died young.
-One sank into the water, the other into the flames.
+After Celan's death, Bachmann published "Malina" and then also died prematurely.
+One sank into water, the other escaped into fire.

-The semi-autobiographical "Malina" became the lover's only self-narration.
+The semi-autobiographical "Malina" became the lover's only self-confession.

-"This is the grave of murdered daughters" — a radical statement about the condition of women
+※ "This is the graveyard of murdered daughters" — A radical statement on the plight of women.

-However, critics criticized the book for merely revealing the author's chaotic private life and worrying mental state.
+However, critics initially dismissed the book as merely exposing the author's chaotic private life and worrying mental state.

-It wasn't until the 1980s that people discovered the work's deeper intention: to see the possibility of political change in private life.
+It wasn't until the 1980s that people discovered the work's deeper intentions: seeing the potential for political change within private life.

-The work is regarded as one of the classics of women's literature.
+The work has been established as one of the classics of women's literature.

-※ Designed by the well-known young designer Xihe, it contains three exquisite hand-drawn maps
+※ Designed by the renowned young designer Xi He, including three exquisite hand-drawn maps.

-The entire cover is laser-perforated and printed on pearlescent paper, featuring an exquisite combination of flowers and butterflies, snakes and hearts;
+Full cover laser perforated, printed on pearlescent paper, a delicate combination of flowers and butterflies, snakes and hearts;

 ——————————

-The wisest and most important woman writer our land has ever produced.
+The wisest and most important female writer born in our country.

 —Thomas Bernhard